N-Gibson/build-your-own-backend/README.md

 note: since this server is hosted locally on your machine.
 All API URL's will be prefaced with http://localhost:3000

 ### Heroku
-  - This API is also deployed on Heroku.
+  - This API is also deployed here on [Heroku](https://build-be.herokuapp.com/).
 All endpoints can be accessed there as well rather than cloning the application locally.

 ### Endpoints